Residency for Tuition Purposes

 Q. What must I do in order to be considered an independent person who can establish residency in Kentucky?

 A. The student must submit documentation showing ability to provide the necessary financial resources to provide their own sustenance, as defined in 13 KAR 2:045, without dependence on student financial aid (grants, loans, federal work study, or aid) or financial help for any other person (except a spouse) and proof of not being claimed by a parent or other person (except for a spouse) as a dependent or as an exemption for federal and state tax purposes.
-The conditions for independence are included in the residency regulation along with definitions for “independence” and for “sustenance”.
+A student is considered dependent if they enroll immediately in college following high school graduation and remain enrolled.
+Refer to 13 KAR 2:045 Section 5 for details.

 Q. For financial aid eligibility purposes, the definition of independent status may be different from that for residency.
 Which definition is to be used for residency determination?